eaktan/pl_midfielders/README.md

 - Progression (Creativity) Index: A composite of Progressive Passing Distance (PrgDist), Passes into the Final Third (1/3), and Progressive Passes (PrgP).

-1.3 Hypothesis Testing
+1.3 Hypothesis Testing:

 To validate if the observed tactical shifts were statistically significant or merely random fluctuations, Independent Samples T-Tests were used to compare the 2017 and 2025 eras.
 Additionally, One-Way ANOVA was performed across all eight seasons to detect overall "process drift" in the league's midfield profile.

 Key Findings and Statistical Analysis
 ----------------------------------------
-2.1 Overall Trend Visualization
+2.1 Overall Trend Visualization:

 The following graph illustrates the average Index scores for all core midfielders (>= 1000 mins) from 2017 to 2025.

 <img width="1189" height="590" alt="download" src="https://github.com/user-attachments/assets/d8066b61-0941-47e0-bde6-bf8a4353d387" />

 The most prominent feature of the graph is the divergence between Offense and Progression.
 While midfielders are being pushed further forward to contribute to the attack, their traditional role as the primary "ball-progressors" from deep areas is being offloaded to other positions (like inverted fullbacks).

-2.2 Longitudinal Study: Start (2017) vs. End (2025)
+2.2 Longitudinal Study: Start (2017) vs. End (2025):

 Metric            | Start Mean   | End Mean     | % Change   | P-Value
 Offense_Index     | 21.70        | 23.52        | +8.4     % | 0.2350